gamemanual0/gm0/source/docs/awards/notebook.rst

 A trap many teams fall into is that a longer notebook is a better notebook, especially if it's actually quality writing.
 Unfortunately, that is not necessarily true.

-At shorter competitions, judges don't have a lot of time to read your notebooks.
-They will likely take a cursory scan at every page and take a more detailed look at certain pages.
+At a lot of competitions, especially with the notebook being completely optional, judges don't have a lot of time to read your notebooks.
+They will likely take a cursory scan at a few pages and take a more detailed look at certain pages.
 Thus, even if you do write a great but long notebook, they might miss the highlights and rank you lower than you should have.
 The solution to this is to create a condensed notebook.

 This is where you make a purposeful effort to get rid of redundancies and make sure everything written in the notebook serves the purpose of being read and getting things checked off of awards.